baehyunsol/SOL_doc/control_flow.md

 Names of the locals should begin with a letter '$'.

-When using local vars, the function body must be wrapped with braces.
+When using local vars, the function body must be wrapped with curly braces.

 ### Pipeline (Working in progress)